1918 Liechtenstein putsch: Background

-From September, food deliveries from Austria-Hungary, which Liechtenstein relied on, began to decrease.
-This quickly reduced the initial level of support for the war.
-In addition, Switzerland was pressured by Britain and France to end its food exports to Liechtenstein due to the latter's close ties to Austria-Hungary.
-In response, the Liechtenstein government, led by Leopold Freiherr von Imhof, issued emergency commissions throughout the country on 14 December 1914.
+From autumn 1914, food deliveries from Austria-Hungary, which Liechtenstein relied on, began to decrease.
+In addition, Switzerland was pressured by the United Kingdom and France to end its food exports to Liechtenstein due to the latter's close ties to Austria-Hungary.
+In response to shortages, the Liechtenstein government, led by Leopold Freiherr von Imhof, issued emergency commissions throughout the country on 14 December 1914.
 These commissions aimed to manage the procurement of food and raw materials, now in short supply, and to distribute them to the population.

 Despite this, food shortages increased as the war continued, and by 1916 all food deliveries from Austria-Hungary had ceased, which forced Liechtenstein to seek closer ties with Switzerland in order to ensure food deliveries continued.
 As a result, smuggling of food and raw materials increased significantly.
 From 1916, Liechtenstein was embargoed by the Entente countries.

 As the war continued, the population grew increasingly dissatisfied with Imhof's leadership.
-This allowed for politicians such as Wilhelm Beck to gain prominence and growing support.
-Beck formed a social liberal-minded opposition group against Imhof in 1914.
-This movement was supported by the Oberrheinische Nachrichten newspaper.
-This primarily advocated for the expansion of welfare, broader voting rights, and a Liechtensteiner head of government (Imhof was Austrian).'
-Imhof soon faced accusations that the measures he took to address the economic crisis were inadequate and that he was incompetent.
-Fierce debates between Beck and Imhof took place in the Landtag of Liechtenstein.'
-The Christian-Social People's Party was formed in February 1918 and in the 1918 Liechtenstein general election it won five out of twelve seats in the Landtag.
+This allowed for politicians such as Wilhelm Beck to gain prominence; Beck formed a social liberal-minded opposition group against Imhof in 1914, and also the newspaper Oberrheinische Nachrichten.'
+Imhof soon faced accusations that the measures he took to address the economic crisis were inadequate and that of incompetent; fierce debates between Beck and Imhof took place in the Landtag of Liechtenstein.'
+In February 1918, the group around Beck formalized to form the social-liberal Christian-Social People's Party (VP), and the conservative Progressive Citizens' Party (FBP) was officially founded in December the same year, the first political parties in Liechtenstein; in the 1918 Liechtenstein general election the FBP won seven of the twelve seats up for election, whereas the VP won five.